fytm/loginregister/README.md

 # loginregister
-Basic webpage with registration and login fucntionalities /n Live hosted on 000webhost.com
+Basic webpage with registration and login fucntionalities \n Live hosted on 000webhost.com